SharePoint Online: Get All Site Pages using PowerShell

 How to Get All Site Pages in SharePoint Online using PowerShell?

-If you’re a SharePoint administrator managing SharePoint Online, you’ll likely need to get a list of all the pages in a particular site, maybe for reporting purposes.
+If you’re a SharePoint administrator managing SharePoint Online, you’ll likely need to get a list of all the pages on a particular site, maybe for reporting purposes.
 This article will show you how to get all pages from a SharePoint Online site.
-We’ll also show you how to export pages information to Excel so that you can work with it more easily.
+We’ll also show you how to export page information to Excel so that you can work with it more easily.

 The easiest way to get a list of all pages on your site is to open the Site Pages library from the web browser and switch the view to “All Pages”.